Stage three: Check whether we can obtain credible evidence

-Once we are satisfied that the referral discloses concerns that are sufficiently serious to be treated as an allegation of impaired fitness to practise (or of incorrect or fraudulent register entry), we will consider the evidence supporting the referral.
+Once we’re satisfied that a referral discloses concerns that are sufficiently serious to be treated as an allegation of impaired fitness to practise or of incorrect or fraudulent entry to the register, we’ll consider the supporting evidence.

 - a clear and logical narrative explaining the conduct which is being alleged